 Have you or someone you love been diagnosed with cancer after a laparoscopic hysterectomy or myomectomy?
 Brown & Crouppen is investigating cases of women who have been diagnosed with leiomyosarcoma after a laparoscopic procedure where a morcellator may have been used.

-According to the Food and Drug Administration, 1 in 350 women undergoing hysterectomy or myomectomy to remove fibroids have an undetected uterine cancer, called a sarcoma.
+According to the Food and Drug Administration, 1 in 350 women undergoing a hysterectomy or myomectomy to remove fibroids have an undetected uterine cancer, called a sarcoma.
 These uterine sarcomas are highly malignant tumors, but are often hard to diagnose by physicians and hard to distinguish from non-cancerous fibroid masses during surgery.

-That is why, in April of 2014, the Food and Drug Administration warned against using power morcellators during laparoscopic hysterectomies and myomectomies.
+In 2014, in response to research findings, the Food and Drug Administration warned the medical community against using power morcellators during laparoscopic hysterectomies and myomectomies.
 Some manufacturers of morcellators ceased sales or recalled their products, but others continue to market the devices.

-If you or someone you care for was diagnosed with leiomyosarcoma after a laparoscopic hysterectomy or myomectomy, contact Brown and Crouppen today for a free and confidential case evaluation.
+If you or someone you care for was diagnosed with leiomyosarcoma after a laparoscopic hysterectomy or myomectomy, contact Brown & Crouppen today.
 We can help you make informed decisions about your legal rights.
 Call us toll-free at 888-803-1307 for a free consultation, or tell us about your case with our Free Case Review form.
 And remember, there’s no upfront cost to you — if you don’t get paid, we don’t get paid.